MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapterpacket/nf-netadapterpacket-net_packet_declare_context_type_with_name.md

 UID: NF:netadapterpacket.NET_PACKET_DECLARE_CONTEXT_TYPE_WITH_NAME
 title: NET_PACKET_DECLARE_CONTEXT_TYPE_WITH_NAME macro
 author: windows-driver-content
-description: The NET_PACKET_DECLARE_CONTEXT_TYPE_WITH_NAME macro creates an accessor method with a specified name for a client driver's object-specific context space.
-Starting in NetAdapterCx 1.1, a second accessor method is also created with the same name as the first, but with the string "FromToken" appended. ms.assetid: 184fdd5f-0ba3-4c6b-9bf6-2782eee61f5c ms.author: windowsdriverdev ms.date: 02/07/2018
+description: The NET_PACKET_DECLARE_CONTEXT_TYPE_WITH_NAME macro creates an accessor method with a specified name for a client driver's object-specific context space, as well as a second accessor method with the same name as the first, but with the string "FromToken" appended. ms.assetid: 184fdd5f-0ba3-4c6b-9bf6-2782eee61f5c ms.author: windowsdriverdev ms.date: 02/07/2018